Child sacrifice: Phoenicia and Carthage

-Pre-Islamic Arabia

-The Quran documents pagan Arabians sacrificing their children to idols.

 Europe

 Archaeologist Peter Warren was involved in the British School at Athens excavation of Palekastro for one season and the excavation at Lefkandi for two seasons.
 Then he led the excavation at Fournou Korifi, Myrtos from 1967 to 1968.
-During the 1980s, in two archology magazines, Warren wrote about "child sacrifice" despite the no mention when the official excavation report was completed and published along with his book in 1972.
+During the 1980s, in two archaeology magazines, Warren wrote about "child sacrifice" despite there being no mention of this subject in the official excavation report, which was completed and published along with his book in 1972.

 Rodney Castleden uncovered a sanctuary near Knossos where the remains of a 17-year-old were found.

 The Ver Sacrum is a religious practice of ancient Italic peoples, especially the Sabelli (or Sabini) and their offshoot Samnites.
 The practice is related to that of devotio in Roman religion.
 It was customary to resort to it at times of particular danger or strife for the community.
 Some scholars believe that in earlier times devoted or vowed children were actually sacrificed, but later expulsion was substituted.
 Dionysius of Halicarnassus states the practice of child sacrifice was one of the causes that brought about the fall of the Pelasgians in Italy.

 The human children who had been devoted were required to leave the community in early adulthood, at 20 or 21 years of age.
 They were entrusted to a god for protection, and led to the border with a veiled face.
 Often they were led by an animal under the auspices of the god.
 As a group, the youth were called sacrani and were supposed to enjoy the protection of Mars until they had reached their destination, expelled the inhabitants or forced them into submission, and founded their own settlement.

 The Waldensians, a medieval sect deemed heretical, were accused of participating in child sacrifice.

 Africa

+Canary Islands

+In the heart of the ancient Guanche culture, in Tenerife it was the custom to throw a living child from the Punta de Rasca at sunrise at the summer solstice.
+Sometimes these children came from all parts of the island, even from remote areas of Punta de Rasca.
+It follows that it was a common custom of the island.
+On this island sacrificing other human victims associated with the death of the king, where adult men rushed to the sea are also known.
+Embalmers who produced the Guanche mummies also had a habit of throwing themselves into the sea one year after the king's death.

+Bones of children mixed with lambs and kids were found in Gran Canaria, and in Tenerife amphorae have been found with remains of children inside.
+This suggests a different kind of ritual infanticide than those who were thrown overboard.